Resource

 Applicability

-This law applies to all school boards.
+This law applies to local school principals in cities of over 500,000 inhabitants.